garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo.md

 ---
 title: "The Ultimate Guide to SEO"
-date: 2022-05-25T09:00:00
+date: 2022-01-15T12:00:00
 draft: false
-description: "Learn everything you need to know about SEO in this comprehensive guide."
+description: "Learn everything you need to know about search engine optimization (SEO) and how to improve your website's visibility and performance."
 categories:
 - "Digital Marketing"
 tags: